 To reduce your risk of exposure to bacteria:

-- wash your hands after using the hose
+- You should always wash your hands after using water on an allotment site.

 Remember that many allotment sites are exposed and subject to high winds.